christophmschaefer/miluphcuda/utils/postprocessing/fast_identify_fragments_and_calc_aggregates/QuickStart.md

 -------

-The toolchain consisting of `fast_identify_fragments` and `calc_aggregates` is intended for postprocessing results of `miluphcuda` SPH simulations.
+The toolchain consisting of `fast_identify_fragments` and `calc_aggregates` is intended for postprocessing miluphcuda` SPH simulations.
 It allows to identify spatially connected clumps of SPH particles (_fragments_), and subsequently find gravitationally bound collections of those fragments (_aggregates_).